margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> ready to fill each person's unique coffee fix.

 Day in and day out, he works all day long,
-<br> making each drink, in the rhythm of a cheerful song.
+<br> making each drink, in the rhythm of a song.

 As each customer comes up to the cash register,
 <br> he makes each one glad for their expenditure.